-Meet Cuchulainn, the Epic Hero of the Irish Tain:
+Meet Cuchulainn, the Epic Hero of the Irish Tain (Primary text plus Irish Chapter from Medieval Mythology):

 Begin the Tain: The events chronicled in the Tain might be dated to what period?
 How might we date the events in this way?
 What are some of the cultural elements which might allow us to date the action of the narrative in this way?
 "The Ulster Cycle" in Fee (170-175).